maksimryndin/stones/README.md

 ## Raft

-> In search of an understandable Raft implementation in Rust
+> In search of an understandable Rust implementation of Raft

 ## LICENSE